How do you install a new site server and task server in your Symantec Management Platform?

 a.
 IIS Installation Steps (if IIS is already installed then ignore these steps):

 i.
-On the Windows 2003 server class machine, select Start—> Control Panel —> Administrative Tools —> Manager Your Server
+On the Windows server-class machine, select Start—> Control Panel —> Administrative Tools —> Manager Your Server

 ii.
 In the Manager Your Server console select —> Add or Remove a Role